jonathancarroll/applechecker/README.md

 ## Prerequisites

 * `pip install requests`
+* `pip install twilio`

 * A gmail account if want email alert.
 (Got refused by Gmail because the app is insecure?
 [Enable 2-Step Verification](https://support.google.com/accounts/answer/185839?hl=en) and [generate an App password]() for it.
 Or follow [this instruction](https://support.google.com/accounts/answer/6010255?hl=en) to allow insecure login)

-* For SMS alert, the script uses the free service provided by [TextBelt](http://textbelt.com/), which has some limitations like "IP addresses are limited to 75 texts per day" and "Phone numbers are limited to 3 texts every 3 minutes".
-Check their page for details.
+* For SMS alert, the script uses the service provided by [Twilio](http://twilio.com/), you will need to create an account and set the appropriate variables in the python script.
+Be sure to include +1 in front of your phone numbers (for USA numbers) with Twilio.

+Make sure and set these variables in stock.py

+* `account = "ACCOUNTIDGOESHERE"`
+* `token = "TOKENGOESHERE"`
+* `smsFrom = "+15554443333"`

 ## Usage